B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/MatchSchemas.rst

     BSR: The BSR value for the best match.
     Process: From which type of comparision is this match from.

+For the hashes comparisions the BSR value will always be set to 1.0 as this will be considered the same locus.

 Examples
 --------